-In this article, I’ll cover how to visit each of Croatia’s most popular destinations with children, and I’ve enlisted the help of a handful of family travel experts to fill in the gaps of the places we never made it to.
+In this article, I’ll cover how to visit each of the most popular destinations in Croatia with children, and I’ve enlisted the help of a handful of family travel experts to fill in the gaps of the places we never made it to.

-The below entries begin in the south with Dubrovnik, Croatia’s most popular destination, and work their way north to the capital, the same direction that we traveled when we visited, having just been to Kotor, Montenegro with the kids.
+The below entries begin in the south with Dubrovnik, Croatia’s most popular destination, and work their way north along some of the most iconic towns and best beaches in Croatia to the capital.

 Tips for Visiting Croatia with Kids